Torbay Lifeboat Station: William Mogridge

-16 December 1939 saw another gale blowing in Torbay and the schooner Henrietta ran aground off Dartmouth.
+Another gale was blowing in Torbay on 16 December 1939 and the schooner Henrietta ran aground off Dartmouth.
 When Mogridge and his crew arrived they found the sailing ship rolling heavily.
-He managed to come alongside and it took just three minutes for the seven crew members to be brought on board the George Shee.
+He managed to come alongside and it took just three minutes for the seven crew members to be brought on board the lifeboat.
 The boat rolled over onto the lifeboat and caused a 12 ft gash along her side.
-Mogridge was awarded a second silver medal, and bronze medals were given to William Pillar, his deputy, Richard Harris, the mechanic, and Frederick Sanders, the lifeboat's bowman.
+Mogridge was awarded a second-service clasp for the silver medal he had won a year earlier.
+Bronze medals were given to William Pillar, his deputy, Richard Harris, the mechanic, and Frederick Sanders, the lifeboat's bowman.

-William Mogridge retired from his position of coxswain in January 1942 and was succeeded by Frederick Sanders.

 Other service awards

 In total, Torbay Lifeboat Station crew have been awarded 26 RNLI medals for gallantry, one gold, six silver and 19 Bronze, the last in 2008.
 These are some of the most notable examples.